Bruce Bochy: Texas Rangers (2023–2025)

 On June 4, 2023, Bochy won his 2,041st career game, surpassing Walter Alston for 10th place on the all-time managerial wins list.

-On October 16, 2023, New York Yankees' Executive, former Giants' Senior Vice President of Baseball Operations, General Manager, and Bochy friend Brian Sabean appeared on The Krueg Show, and revealed why he and Bochy really left the Giants organization.
+On October 16, 2023, New York Yankees' Executive, former Giants' Senior Vice President of Baseball Operations, General Manager, and friend Brian Sabean appeared as a guest on The Krueg Show, and revealed why he and Bochy really left the Giants organization.
 “He didn’t go out on his own terms.
 The whole world knows that,” Sabean said speaking on behalf of Bochy.
 On October 23, 2023, Bochy led the Texas Rangers past the Houston Astros to win Game 7 of the American League Championship series, thus clinching the franchise's third trip to the World Series.
 This became the third different MLB franchise Bochy had led to the World Series.
 The Rangers defeated the Arizona Diamondbacks in five games, making Bochy the fifth manager to have won a World Series with multiple teams, and the first manager to have defeated a team in the World Series and later manage that team to a title.
 He became the sixth manager in MLB history to win four championships, with the previous five all inducted into the National Baseball Hall of Fame and Museum.

 On May 15, 2025, Bochy won his 2,195th game as a manager, ranking sixth and passing Sparky Anderson on the all-time MLB managerial wins list.
 On June 12, 2025, after starting the season with a win–loss record of 33–36, there was buzz in the industry that Bochy could retire after the season, according to Jim Bowden of The Athletic.
 After an 81–81 season in 2025, the Rangers announced that Bochy would not return as manager in 2026.